 Here is a map showing some of the things to do in the pueblo and nearby.

 In addition, the tourist booth at Parque Principal was quite helpful in my experience.
-This booth has information about many things to do in and around San Carlos.
+This booth has information about many things to do in and around this pueblo.
 And they can also provide recommendations about restaurants and shops.
 This was helpful, as there isn’t much information available about this small pueblo online.

 Learn Spanish in San Carlos

 Surprisingly, even though San Carlos is a relatively small pueblo, it has a Spanish language school.
-Spanish Adventure is a school in San Carlos that offers Spanish classes for foreigners.
+Spanish Adventure is a school that offers Spanish classes for foreigners.

 Spanish Adventure was started by two Colombians with experience teaching Spanish in Medellín.
 They offer a combination of professional teachers, immersive cultural experiences and exhilarating adventures in the nearby area.